naicu09tudor/Driving-Experience-Admin/README.md

 ## Technical Architecture

-The application is built using a multi-layered architecture, as depicted in the attached diagram:
+The application is built using a multi-layered architecture:

 - **Core:** Developed with Java 17, Spring Framework, and Spring Boot.
 - **Model Layer:** Utilizes Spring Data JPA for data persistence.